Hours: 8am – 5pm, Mon. – Fri. (except when in-use for meetings or events)

-Location: Room 128 of the Bruce-Trades Building (accessed through the LJAC Gallery)
+Location: Room 128 Stephenson Hall (accessed through the LJAC Gallery)

 Our books range from contemporary scholarship and history of the region, to traditional crafts and music, to modern Appalachian novels and poetry.
 You can learn about everything from being a coal miner’s daughter to living in urban Appalachian cities.
 We also have a good selection of films about Appalachia, including many by Appalshop.